OpenSourceEconomics/ose-meetup/README.md

-# hackathon_material
+# OpenSourceEconomics Hackathon

-The OpenSourceEconomics hackathon is a monthly event for interexchange and discussion with other students and academic researchers with a focus on issues regarding scientific programming.
+[OpenSourceEconomics](https://nbviewer.jupyter.org/format/slides/github/OpenSourceEconomics/hackathon_material/blob/master/promotion/OSE_promotion.ipynb#/) is thought of as a platform for discussion with other students and academic researchers on issues regarding scientific programming.
+Therefore we arrange monthly events, referred to as *hackathons*.
+This meetings provide participants an opportunity to present and inform themselves on different software solutions or to receive feedback on their current research projects.
 The event usually takes place on the third Tuesday of a month at 6pm at the Institute of Applied Microeconomics.
+For further questions, please do not hesitate to [contact us](https://join.slack.com/t/oseconomics/shared_invite/enQtNTg3NjA0ODIwNzM3LWYzZTQ2OWJiMDdhMzdlZDVhZmZkZjZiMDU3YmM3MDBmYWE5OGY3M2UzZDY0YTc4NzM3YzA5ZGMzODUyOTczNDc).

 # Upcoming Events

+## July 16th, 2019

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Jan Knauf - Introduction to Webscraping**

+## June 19th, 2019

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Klara Röhrl - *Bokeh***

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Klara will present on [Bokeh](https://bokeh.pydata.org/en/latest/), a python library for the construction of interactive plots, dashboards and data applications.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Janos Gabler - Insights from PASC/ The *estimagic* Package Part II**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Janos will report on his insights from [PASC19](https://pasc19.pasc-conference.org/) as well as on the new developments of the estimagic package.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Felix Mauersberger - What he has been working on.**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Felix will provide an overview on his current research projects.

+# Previous Events

 ## May 14th, 2019

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Tobias Raabe - Advanced Features of *numba***

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tobias will present on advanced features of *numba*, namely the vectorize and the guvectorize decorator that can helf to
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tobias presented on advanced features of *numba*, namely the vectorize and the guvectorize decorator that can help to
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;write very fast and flexible code.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Janos Gabler - The *estimagic* Package**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Janos Gabler - The *estimagic* Package Part I**](https://github.com/OpenSourceEconomics/hackathon_material/tree/master/material/2019_05_14/estimagic_presentation)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Janos will talk
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Janos talked
-about the very first draft and some future plans for the [estimagic package](https://github.com/janosg/estimagic).
+about the very first draft and some future plans for the [*estimagic* package](https://github.com/janosg/estimagic).

-# Previous Events

 ## April 16th, 2019
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Holger Gerhardt - *TeXTemplates***](https://github.com/HolgerGerhardt/TeXTemplates)